RobertCsordas/RFCN-tensorflow/README.md

 Notes
 -----

-This code requires TensorFlow 1.0.
+This code requires TensorFlow >=1.0.
+Tested with python3.6, build it *should* work with python 2.